 Bacon jam is ultimately a spread so it works for parties.
 I recently served this with Homemade Cheddar-Jalapeno Biscuits and honey for a party.
 SO.
 GOOD.

-It's also outstanding paired with cheese.
+It's also outstanding paired with cheese, especially a grilled cheese sandwich.
 Consider it as part of a cheese tray appetizer or served alongside a charcuterie plate.
-Try this recipe: Grilled Cheese Sandwiches with Bacon Jam.
-Yes!

 You can also make bacon jam in a slow cooker.
-Try this Slow Cooker Bacon Jam Recipe.
+Try this Sweet and Savory Bacon Jam Recipe.

 I hope you enjoy it!
 Let me know how yours turns out.